LSSTDESC/rubin_globus_compute/globus_configuration/compute_endpoints/README.md

 globus-compute-endpoint list
 ```

-If you change the configuration file, you need to restart the endpoint:
+If you modify the configuration file, you need to restart the endpoint:
 ```bash
 globus-compute-endpoint restart ${ENDPOINT_NAME}
 ```